felirox/codeberry-fastapi/README.md

 A HTML powered UI has also been provided to access the API with ease.

-You can [use this file](https://github.com/felirox/codeberry-fastapi/blob/main/ttrfastapi.csv) for instantly uploading and checking how the file is working.
+You can [use this file](https://raw.githubusercontent.com/felirox/codeberry-fastapi/main/ttrfastapi.csv) for instantly uploading and checking how the file is working.
+Right click and click save to save this file to your PC.

 ## Installation